awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-cli.md

 ------

-1. Run the following command to display the targets for a maintenance window:
+1. Run the following command to display the targets for a maintenance window\.

    ```
    aws ssm describe-maintenance-window-targets --window-id "mw-0c50858d01EXAMPLE"
    ```

-   The system returns information like the following:
+   The system returns information like the following\.

    ```
    {